Overwhelmed by kid clutter?

 A lot of times without my kids’ permission.

-When I get called on this, I usually just say, “oh, I’m sure it’s around here somewhere” and 5 seconds later they’ve forgotten all about it!
+When I get called on this, I usually just say, “oh, I’m sure it’s around here somewhere” and 5 seconds later they’ve forgotten all about it.

 Get rid of it and feel no guilt!

-Use a dark colored bag to dispose of the aforementioned junkity-junk.
+Whatever method you opt for, stealthy or collaborative decluttering, use a dark colored bag to dispose of the aforementioned junkity-junk.

 Use the weeks before birthdays and holidays to have your kids voluntarily get rid of things.

-When this type of de-cluttering is routine, your kids won’t balk at letting things go.
+When this type of decluttering is routine, your kids won’t balk at letting things go.

-Use specific language like “Which of these (insert specific category of toys) are you done playing with?” or
+Use specific language like “Which of these (insert specific category of toys) are you done playing with?”

-“Gather all of your baby dolls.
+Or “Gather all of your baby dolls.
 You have 10 baby dolls here.
 Which three can leave to make room for all of the new toys you’re about to get?”

-Regularly get rid of things your kids have outgrown.
+Instead, prevent the build up up kids clothing clutter by regularly getting rid of things your kids have outgrown.

 If you plan to use the item with another child when they grow into it (clothes or toys), pack them away in a labeled container.